 Gabrielle de Vietri is an Australian artist based in Melbourne.
 She works with language and people.
 Recent projects include Three Teams, CAPTCHA and Things I’ve Learnt.
 In 2011 she was the recipient of the Australia Council Künstlerhaus Bethanien residency grant and is a Sidney Myer Creative Fellow.

 Will Foster is an artist and curator originally from Sheffield.
 UK.
 His projects have taken form as temporary and mobile structures and the curation of multifunctional social spaces and events.
 Will is the founder and co-director of the Wasteland Twinning Network and Cabin Exchange.
-Will was the Visual Arts Program Manager and curator at The Substation, Newport from 2013 to 2015 and is currently Associate Producer at Next Wave.
+Will was the Visual Arts Program Manager and curator at The Substation, Newport from 2013 to 2015 and Associate Producer at Next Wave 2017 to 2018.

 COLLABORATORS & PRESENTERS